 Almost all prices are susceptible to change so please check the service plan website for current information details.

-Tello is a prepaid carrier which provides coverage using Sprint’s network.
+Tello is one of the most popular cheap cell phone plans in the market, and for good reason.
+Tello is a prepaid carrier that provides coverage using Sprint’s network.
 Their plans are based on the idea of building your own calling, texting and data plan that fits your specific needs and budget.
 They call it, “Build Your Own Plan”.
 Users can bring their own phone to the service if it is compatible, and that compatibility can be tested here. or purchase a new one from Tello.

-- $11/month: Unlimited talk & text including calls to Mexico, Canada & China.
+- $8/month: Unlimited talk & text including calls to Mexico, Canada & China.

 Republic Wireless is an option that isn’t as established as other brand names and hopefully, they can last to deliver another inexpensive option with the power of free Wi-Fi to offer affordable phone plans for its users.
 The company’s “best value” plan now costs $30 for unlimited talk, text, and Wifi data and 2 GB of cell data.